ASC-Simplon/Simplon_DataAnalyses/README.md

 # Simplon_DataAnalyses
-Simple projects to exercise the manipulation of data frames
+Simple projects to exercise the manipulation of data frames.